microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 The LU files provide the following intents across English, Chinese, French, Italian, German, Spanish.
 > Cancel, Confirm, Escalate, FinishTask, GoBack, Help, Reject, Repeat, SelectAny, SelectItem, SelectNone, ShowNext, ShowPrevious, StartOver, Stop

-You can review these within the **Deployment\Resources** folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/LU).
+You can review these within the [**Deployment\Resources**]({{site.repo}}/tree/next/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/LU) directory.

 #### LUIS strongly-typed classes
 {:.no_toc}

-The [LuisGen](https://github.com/microsoft/botbuilder-tools/blob/master/packages/LUISGen/src/npm/readme.md) tool enables developers to create a strongly-typed class for their LUIS models.
+The [LuisGen](https://github.com/microsoft/botbuilder-tools/blob/next/packages/LUISGen/src/npm/readme.md) tool enables developers to create a strongly-typed class for their LUIS models.
 As a result, you can easily reference the intents and entities as class instance members.

-You'll find a **GeneralLuis.cs** and **DispatchLuis.cs** class as part of your project within the **Services** folder.
+You'll find a **GeneralLuis.cs** and **DispatchLuis.cs** class as part of your project within the [**Services**]({{site.repo}}/tree/next/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Services) folder.
 The DispatchLuis.cs will be re-generated if you add Skills to reflect the changes made.

-To learn more about LuisGen, see the [LuisGen Tool](https://github.com/microsoft/botbuilder-tools/blob/master/packages/LUISGen/src/npm/readme.md) documentation and you can find examples of these classes [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Services).
+To learn more about LuisGen, see the [LuisGen Ttool](https://github.com/microsoft/botbuilder-tools/blob/next/packages/LUISGen/src/npm/readme.md) documentation.

 ### QnA Maker
 {:.no_toc}